 We’re looking at two different A major shapes – the first is an “open D chord” shape, but moved up so the root note is an A on the 10th fret, 2nd string.

 The second A major shape is just a full root 6 bar chord, on the fifth fret.

 Here’s the jam track, if you want to try it for yourself!

-If you’re interested in going deeper with triads, and applying them to your licks and solos, check out my Secrets of Tasty Riffs and Solos course!
+If you’re interested in going deeper with triads, and applying them to your licks and solos, check out my Following The Chords course!